-- C. Track & Field Synthetic Surface Installer Guarantee: Provide in writing a "Full System Guarantee" agreement.
-The President/Principal(s) of both the Track & Field Synthetic Surface Installer and the Track & Field Synthetic Surface Manufacturer (if different) shall sign this document and it shall include the following: - All work executed under this section will be free from defects of material and workmanship 1. for the specified period from date of Substantial Completion/Acceptance of the Owner. - Any defects will be remedied on written notice at no additional cost to the Owner.
-2. - 3.
+- 1. All work executed under this section will be free from defects of material and workmanship for the specified period from date of Substantial Completion/Acceptance of the Owner. - 2.
+Any defects will be remedied on written notice at no additional cost to the Owner. - 3.
 The warranty shall not be prorated. - 4.
-All material shall be guaranteed to the extent that the surfacing: - Has been manufactured, applied and will perform in accordance with these and the a. manufacturer's specifications. - Will hold fast and/or adhere to the primer, asphalt, concrete, edging, filler, patches, or b. overlay materials. - Is Ultra-Violet resistant, will not bubble, blister, fade, crack, or wear excessively c. during the warranty period. - D. The Track & Field Synthetic Surfacing Contractor shall, in the presence of the Owner, inspect the track and field synthetic surfacing each year until the end of the warranty period, or at any time requested by the Owner.
+All material shall be guaranteed to the extent that the surfacing: - a.
+Has been manufactured, applied and will perform in accordance with these and the manufacturer's specifications. - b.
+Will hold fast and/or adhere to the primer, asphalt, concrete, edging, filler, patches, or overlay materials. - c.
+Is Ultra-Violet resistant, will not bubble, blister, fade, crack, or wear excessively during the warranty period. - D. The Track & Field Synthetic Surfacing Contractor shall, in the presence of the Owner, inspect the track and field synthetic surfacing each year until the end of the warranty period, or at any time requested by the Owner.
 Any defects in workmanship or materials (at no fault of the Owner) shall be repaired at the expense of the Track & Field Synthetic Surfacing Contractor to the satisfaction of the Owner. - E. Contractor shall not be held liable for incidental or consequential damages.
-The Track & Field Synthetic Surface Warranties described shall be conditioned upon: - Owner shall maintain track as described in the Owner's Manual submitted by the Contractor 1 to the Owner. - F. The Warranty does not cover any defect, failure, damage caused by or connected with abuse, neglect, deliberate acts, acts of God, casualty or loads exceeding the Contractor's recommendations. - G. Warranty period to be five (5) years minimum.
+The Track & Field Synthetic Surface Warranties described shall be conditioned upon: - 1.
+Owner shall maintain track as described in the Owner's Manual submitted by the Contractor to the Owner. - F. The Warranty does not cover any defect, failure, damage caused by or connected with abuse, neglect, deliberate acts, acts of God, casualty or loads exceeding the Contractor's recommendations. - G. Warranty period to be five (5) years minimum.